Brigham Young University–Idaho

-BYU-Idaho offers programs in the sciences, engineering, agriculture, management, and performing arts.
-The university is broadly organized into 33 departments within six colleges and its parent organization, the Church Educational System (CES), sponsors sister schools in Utah and Hawaii.
-The college's focus is on undergraduate education, hosting 26 certificate, 20 associate, and over 87 bachelor's degree programs.
-It operates on a three-semester system also known as "tracks."
+The college's focus is on undergraduate education.
+When it transitioned to a baccalaureate institution in 2001, BYU-Idaho offered about 50 bachelor's degrees and 19 associate degrees.
+As of 2024, the institution offers 102 bachelor's degrees (5 of which are online), 22 associate degrees, and 6 other online degrees.
+It operates on a three-semester system known as "tracks."
+The college is broadly organized into 35 departments within six colleges.

+Its parent organization, the Church Educational System (CES), sponsors three sister schools—Brigham Young University, Brigham Young University–Hawaii, and Ensign College—as well as the educational organizations Seminaries and Institutes of Religion and BYU-Pathway Worldwide.
+Clark Gilbert, the CES commissioner, said that each CES higher educational organization has a distinctive role and strategy, with BYU-Idaho being "the teacher".

-Students attending BYU-Idaho agree to follow an honor code that mandates behavior in line with LDS teachings, such as academic honesty, adherence to dress and grooming standards (which includes rules against wearing shorts and men having beards), abstinence from extramarital sex and homosexual behavior, and no consumption of illegal drugs, coffee, tea, alcohol, or tobacco.
-Approximately 99% of the college's students are members of the LDS Church and a significant percentage of the student body take an 18- (women) or 24-month (men) hiatus from their studies to serve as missionaries.
-Tuition rates are generally lower than those at similar universities, due largely to funding provided by the church from tithing donations.
+The vast majority of students are Latter-day Saints.
+All students attending BYU–Idaho agree to follow an honor code that mandates behavior in line with the church's teachings.
+A significant percentage of students take an 18-month (women) or 24-month (men) hiatus from their studies to serve as missionaries.
+Tuition rates are generally lower than those at similar universities, due largely to funding provided by the church from tithing donations, various scholarships, financial aid, and on-campus student jobs.

 History

-The Bannock and Fremont Stake Academies
+Bannock and Fremont stake academies

 On November 12, 1888, the LDS Church created the Bannock Stake Academy in Rexburg.
-The precursor to BYU-Idaho, like several other colleges and universities across the mountain west, was established as a "stake academy" first, as Mormon settlers colonized the eastern Snake River Plain in the 1880s.
+The precursor to BYU–Idaho, like several other colleges and universities across the mountain west, was established as a "stake academy" first, as Mormon settlers colonized the eastern Snake River Plain in the 1880s.
 As a stake academy, its purpose was that of a modern secondary school as public schools had not yet been established.
 As the population grew, it became necessary to divide the geographical area designated by the Church as the Bannock Stake.
 The Fremont Stake was created, and thus in 1898 the school was renamed the Fremont Stake Academy.